Last updated: April 2024

 Groceries

-Shopping for food is very expensive in Hawaii, but if you know how to shop smart and look for the right deals, you can eat pretty well on a budget.
-Use Costco to stalk up on the basics (chicken, rice, milk, butter) then go to local grocery stores like Choicemart and KTA for the other necessities.
-Some of the best locations to buy local food is off of street vendors who are selling local fruits and veggies like papayas, avocados, and mangos, on the sides of the roads.
+Grocery shopping is quite expensive in Hawaii, but with some smart shopping and looking for the right deals, you can eat well on a budget.
+Use Costco to stock up on basics like chicken, rice, milk, and butter, then go to local grocery stores like Choicemart and KTA for other necessities.
+Some of the best places to buy local food are street vendors selling local fruits and veggies like papayas, avocados, and mangos on the sides of the roads.
 Another option is visiting the local farmers markets that offer a wide selection of produce at a reasonable price.
-You’ll get a wide variety of food options as well as a chance to enjoy unique market experiences in Hawaii that help to support local farmers and artisans.
+You’ll get a wide variety of food options as well as a chance to enjoy unique market experiences in Hawaii that support local farmers and artisans.

 Activities

-As I stated earlier, there are so many things to keep you busy on the Island and as long as you don’t live the resort/vacation tourist lifestyle everyday, most of the activities on the island can be free.
-Many of the island’s activities like snorkeling, hiking, and sunbathing are all free but you might have to purchase snorkeling and other water gear to get a closer experience with sea life.
-If you don’t mind spending some money though, Hawaii is known for the best sunset boat rides, deep sea diving experiences, ATV tours, and luaus that teach you about culture while serving fresh meals.
-There’s plenty more I didn’t mention, but a quick search on a travel site will give you the best reviews of visitors who’ve had great experiences doing many different things.
+As I stated earlier, there are numerous things to keep you busy on the island, and as long as you don’t live the resort/vacation tourist lifestyle every day, most activities can be free.
+Many of the island’s activities like snorkeling, hiking, and sunbathing are free, but you might need to purchase snorkeling and other water gear for a closer experience with sea life.
+If you don’t mind spending some money, Hawaii offers the best sunset boat rides, deep-sea diving experiences, ATV tours, and luaus that teach you about culture while serving fresh meals.
+If you want to experience the best Hawaii has to offer, check out my Big Island Travel Guide.

 Job

-One of the most important things to note about everything I mentioned above, is that I am fortunate enough to work completely remote right now.
-Because I’m earning an income while living here, I’m able to offset the costs.
-It’s also important to mention that because I work a corporate job (headquartered in Chicago) I still live my work life on central time, even though I’m now based in Hawaii.
-This means I start working at 3 a.m. local time (8 a.m.
-CT) and go to bed around 6 p.m.
-While this was a bit difficult to adjust to, it actually worked out perfectly because I’m typically done working by noon, and have the rest of the day to explore as much as I want to.
+One of the most important things to note about everything I mentioned above is that I was fortunate enough to work remotely, which greatly facilitated my move to Hawaii.
+Because I earned an income while living here, I was able to offset the costs associated with moving.
+It’s also worth mentioning that my ability to work remotely allowed me to maintain my work routine on central time, even though I was based in Hawaii.
+This means I started working at 3 a.m. local time (8 a.m.
+CT) and went to bed around 6 p.m.
+While this adjustment was initially challenging, it turned out to be perfect because I finished working by noon and had the rest of the day to explore as much as I wanted to.

 Good for you!
 I hope more and more people will do this as remote work becomes the norm.
 I’m so pleased to read about your adventures.
 Congrats!